 \subsection{The general structure of optimal divisions}

+We begin by recording two easy facts about optimal divisions, which we will use throughout the paper.
+Their straightforward proofs are deferred to Appendices \ref{appBaselineUtilities} and \ref{appProofStructureGeneral}.

-We begin with the following observation, which, to use terminology from the fair division literature, says that all equilibria satisfy \emph{proportionality} for the chooser and \emph{expected proportionality} for the divider.
+The first observation, to use terminology from the fair division literature, says that all equilibria satisfy \emph{proportionality} for the chooser and \emph{expected proportionality} for the divider.
 In other words, both players can expect to take away at least half of their total values.